relab/hotstuff/docs/modules.md

 But how does the module system know what interface a module implements?
 How does the `Get` method find the correct module to store in the pointer?
-We could simply check all registered modules to see if any of them "fit" in the pointer.
+Either the modules must explicitly declare what type they want to provide to other modules, or we could simply check all registered modules to see if any of them "fit" in the pointer.
 Go's `reflect` package supports this via a `Type.AssignableTo` method.
-However, this could cause unexpected behavior if one type happens to implement multiple interfaces, and another type implements the same interface.
+For now, this is what we have implemented, as it feels more natural in Go which already has implicit interfaces.
-The safest way seems to be to make each module declare what kind of interface they implement to the module system.
+However, an explicit version could work like this:

-Therefore, we introduce a second interface:
+A `Provider` interface has a single method called `ModuleType()`:

 ```go
 type Provider interface {